nchathu2014/pop_menu/README.md

-# pop_menu
+# Starter
-This is a sample polymer menu with popup functionality
+This is a sample polymer starter functionality

 #Localization
 To test localization try this